2005 FIBA Asia Championship

-The 2005 FIBA Asia Championship was the men's basketball qualifying tournament for FIBA Asia at the 2006 FIBA World Championship at Japan.
+The 2005 FIBA Asia Championship was the men's basketball qualifying tournament for FIBA Asia at the 2006 FIBA World Championship in Japan.

-In order to qualify for the tournament, teams would have to go through regional qualifiers.
-At the main tournament, three nations qualified for the world championships: China, Lebanon and host Qatar.
-China defeated Lebanon in the championship game, 77–61; Qatar defeated Korea, 89–77.
+In order to qualify for the tournament, teams would have to go through regional qualifier competitions.
+At the main tournament, three nations qualified for the world championships including China, Lebanon and the host country, Qatar.
+China defeated Lebanon in the championship game, 77–61; and Qatar defeated Korea, 89–77.

 Qualification

 According to the FIBA Asia rules, each zone had two places, and the hosts (Qatar) and Stanković Cup champion (Korea as runner-up) were automatically qualified.
 The other four places are allocated to the zones according to performance in the 2004 FIBA Asia Stanković Cup.